OpenMS/pyopenms-docs/docs/source/hyperscore.rst

 *******************************

-We now use the TheoreticalSpectrumGenerator to generate a theoretical spectrum for the sequence we are interested in, ``RPGADSDIGGFGGLFDLAQAGFR``, and compare the peaks to a spectra from our file.
+We now use the :py:class:`~.TheoreticalSpectrumGenerator` to generate a theoretical spectrum for the sequence we are interested in, ``RPGADSDIGGFGGLFDLAQAGFR``, and compare the peaks to a spectra from our file.